TAM: Why a time management solution is essential for companies operating internationally

 The manual logbook

-Working and rest hours are detailed manually by the employee in a paper record or an Excel file.
-Timesheets are usually signed by the employee and his or her line manager.
-Although this method is simple to implement, it has several disadvantages, starting with its lack of reliability (risk of errors, falsification or loss).
-Paper or spreadsheet management is also not ideal for centralizing information, not to mention the fact that it makes archiving more burdensome.
+Working and rest hours are manually recorded by the employee in a paper log or an Excel file.
+Timesheets are typically signed by both the employee and their line manager.
+While this method is simple to implement, it has several drawbacks, starting with its lack of reliability (risk of errors, falsification or loss).
+Additionally, paper or spreadsheet management is not ideal for centralizing information and makes archiving more cumbersome.

 The clocking terminal

-A terminal is installed within the company (at the entrance, in the break room, etc.) in front of which the employee presents his or her unique identifier (badge, card, etc.) to signal the start of each work or rest period.
+A terminal is installed at the company (for example at the entrance, or in a break room) where employees present their unique identifier (a badge or card) to signal the start of each work or rest period.
 The recorded data is then reprocessed to calculate actual absences and overtime.
-This method is generally used by production sites (factories, etc.) and office employees whose work schedule does not change.
-It is, however, not very suitable for employees with a yearly working time package in days, for those who have to travel a lot (managers, sales staff, etc.) or for those who work from home.
+This method is typically used at production sites, like factories, and office employees with fixed work schedules.
+However, it is not suitable for employees with an annual contract, nor those who travel frequently (like managers, sales staff) and those who work from home.

 The TAM software

-A time management software allows employees to submit their working hours in total autonomy.
-Entries are made easier with the pre-filling of traditional schedules as well as leave and absences.
-The manager checks and then approves the entries from the TAM software.
-The data is recorded and archived in the event of a potential work inspection check (depending on where your company operates) and the hours are reliably counted for payroll preparation.
-An alert system reminds overdue employees to fill in their timesheets and informs managers and HR departments if rest periods are not respected.
+Time management software allows employees to submit their working hours with complete autonomy.
+Entries simplified with the pre-filled standard schedules, as well as leave and absence records.
+Managers review and approve the entries within TAM software.
+The data is recorded and archived for potential work inspections (depending on the location of your company) ensuring hours are accurately counted for payroll preparation.
+An alert system reminds employees to fill in their timesheets and informs managers and HR departments if rest periods are not observed.

 The three advantages of time tracking software

-Having a working time management tool is not only a legal requirement for some countries, but it is also a real performance tool that should be made available to your company.
+Having a working time management tool is not only a legal requirement in some countries, but it is also an essential performance management tool that should be implemented within your company.

 Centralize variable elements for payroll

-A time management solution enables the calculation of overtime, night work, or work performed on public holidays, which facilitates the work of the payroll administrator, who must transmit all the variable payroll elements to the provider or integrate them into payroll.
+A time management solution enables the calculation of overtime, night work, or work performed on public holidays, which simplifies the payroll administrator's task, of transmitting all variable payroll elements to the provider or integrating them into the payroll system.

 Generate activity reports

-For companies needing to justify the time spent on a project (for example consultants), a time tracking management software can also be used to produce detailed statements, which are essential for the creation of invoices or detailed activity reports.
+For companies that need to justify the time spent on a project (such as consultants), time tracking management software can be used to produce detailed statements, which are crucial for creating invoices or comprehensive activity reports.

-Finally, time and activity tracking allows operational needs to be addressed by focusing on the allocation of time spent per project.
-It allows to assess the workload of employees and to trigger strategic actions such as stopping a time-consuming project; or to take HR decisions such as recruiting additional staff in case of team overload.
+Finally, time and activity tracking addresses operational needs by focusing on the allocation of time spent per project.
+This allows for the assessment of employee workload and the initiation of strategic actions, such as discontinuing a time-consuming project; or making HR decisions like recruiting additional staff in cases of team overload.

-Whether it's entering hours in a time tracking software, centralizing administrative data in a Core HR, solution, managing arrivals with an Onboardingool, or monitoring employee performance with an review management software, the objectives are the same: to simplify daily life, streamline processes, and make data more reliable.
+Whether it's entering hours in a time tracking software, centralizing administrative data in a Core HR solution, managing arrivals with an Onboarding tool, or monitoring employee performance with review management software, the goals remain the same: to simplify daily operations, streamline processes, and enhance data reliability.